aporeto-inc/gaia/doc/documentation.md

 ##### `clientCertificate` `string`

-ClientCertificate contains the client certificate that will be used to connect to the remote endpoint.
+Contains the client certificate that will be used to connect to the remote endpoint.
 If provided, the private key associated with this certificate must also be configured.

 ##### `clientCertificateKey` `string`

-Contains the key associated to the clientCertificate.
-It must be provided only when ClientCertificate has been configured.
+Contains the key associated with the `clientCertificate`.
+It must be provided only when `clientCertificate` has been configured.

 ##### `continueOnError` `boolean`